Skip to content

 Upper Construction

-One of the perks that I like about and that comes along with most Inov-8 training shoes is their lightweight upper constructions.
-In the Inov-8 F-Lite 235 V3, you’re going to get a super lightweight and breathable upper construction made with mesh and light synthetic layers for additional durability.
+One of the perks that I like about and that comes with most Inov-8 training shoes is their lightweight upper constructions.
+In the Inov-8 F-Lite 235 V3, you will get a super lightweight and breathable upper construction made with mesh and light synthetic layers for additional durability.

 The Inov-8 F-Lite 260 V2 also features a mesh upper like the 235 V3 but has slightly more strategic additional upper layers.
 This model features a heavier toe cap for abrasion resistance and durability and has a thicker rope-tech midfoot construction.
 You can tell this model is designed specifically for tackling CrossFit workouts.